The Curious Nature of Diurnal Birds of Prey

 Keith L. Bildstein

-Keith L. Bildstein is Sarkis Acopian Director of Conservation Science at the Acopian Center for Conservation Learning, Hawk Mountain Sanctuary.
-He is the author of Raptors: The Curious Nature of Diurnal Birds of Prey and Migrating Raptors of the World: Their Ecology and Conservation, both from Cornell, and White Ibis: Wetland Wanderer, coauthor of The Raptor Migration Watch-Site Manual and Raptor Watch: A Global Directory of Raptor Migration Sites, and coeditor of many books, including most recently The State of North America's Birds of Prey.
+Keith L. Bildstein is Sarkis Acopian Director of Conservation Science at the Acopian Center for Conservation Learning, Hawk Mountain Sanctuary and author of books including Migrating Raptors of the World: Their Ecology and Conservation, also from Cornell.

 Migrating Raptors of the World